Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I don't know if they would be any good or not.
 Did you can them together or did she do hers at her home?
 I do know that I was brought up that home canned goods should be stored in a cool place like an unfinished basement, you don't want it to be cold enough that the stuff will freeze, but cool.

 Throw away like Keeper said when in doubt.
 There could be so many reasons why this happened that I wouldn't take the chance of someone becoming ill because of using.

 I use to do a lot of canning.
 Sometime I would get some jars with black on the lids.
 If I remember right it was mostly tomatoes or peppers.
 Things with high acid.
-Can not remember if they had been canned for a while or not, but I always toss them out.
-You can not tell if they will make you sick or even kill you by tasting.
-As Keeper said When in doubt.
-Throw it out.

 I canned tomatoes and I didn't put lemon juice into the jars.
 Is that going to create a health issue when I open the jars?
 The tomatoes were boiled, then put into sterilized jars and have sterile lids.
 I also put them into a boiling water bath for ten minutes.